two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Third: Cancun’s atmosphere is busier than Tulum’s.
 Tulum offers a more backpacking/yogi, slower-paced atmosphere.

 Fourth: Cancun has the largest International airport in the region.
-Tulum doesn’t have an airport yet, though a date for April 2024 has been announced for the opening of Tulum Airport.
+Tulum doesn’t have an airport yet, though a date for the opening of Tulum Airport in April 2024 has been announced.

 Tulum North Beach